S.E.S. (group)

-Early in their career, they were dubbed as the female counterpart of H.O.T., who were also their labelmates.
-S.E.S. were challenged by groups like Fin.K.L, Jewelry and Baby V.O.X, which debuted around the same time and were also largely successful.

-The group officially disbanded in December 2002, after unsuccessful contract renewal negotiations with Bada and Eugene while Shoo maintained her career with SM until 2006.
+Early in their career, they were dubbed as the female counterpart of their labelmates H.O.T., who debuted in 1996.
+The group officially disbanded in December 2002, after unsuccessful contract renewal negotiations with Bada and Eugene; Shoo maintained her career with SM until 2006.
 They released the compilation album Beautiful Songs in mid-2003 as their final release.

-In October 2016, the group's members were confirmed to form a reunion in order to celebrate their debut's 20th anniversary.
-SM later confirmed that the group would return with an album and a concert.
-In November 2016, the group's released the buzz single "Love [story]" under SM's music project SM Station as a part of their 20th anniversary project, which would later include a concert, an album and a reality program.
-Their 20th anniversary special album Remember was released on January 2, 2017, with double title tracks "Remember" and "Paradise".
+In October 2016, the group's members reunited in order to celebrate their debut's 20th anniversary with a reality show, album, and concert.
+In November 2016, the group released the buzz single "Love [story]" under SM's music project SM Station.
+Their 20th anniversary special album Remember was released on January 2, 2017, with the dual singles "Remember" and "Paradise".

+Critic Kim Bong-hyun noted them as "the first idol group whose image and music are recognized".
+Critic Kang Myeong-seok highlighted how "('Cause) I'm Your Girl" captivated the public from the first verse, and noted tracks like "Love" and "Be Natural" as "legends of girl group songs".

 History

-1996–1997: Formation

-Their official biography video states that Bada was the first one to be discovered, when Lee Soo-man saw her singing at her performing arts school in 1996.
-Taken by her voice, he quickly offered her a recording contract.
-Eugene, on the other hand, was not cast in person.
-Instead, she sent in a video from Guam, where she was living at the time, showcasing her bubbly personality.
-It reached SM executives, who agreed that she could be a star.
-The last member to be cast was Shoo, who was the only one to go through a "real" audition process.
-They quickly began training, going through voice, dance, and interview lessons.

-1997–1998: Debut and Sea & Eugene & Shoo
+1997–1998: I'm Your Girl, Sea & Eugene & Shoo, and Japanese debut

 They released their first album, I'm Your Girl and had their public debut on November 28, 1997.
 Their image at the time was very innocent, with their discography consisting mostly of love songs.
 In much of their promotional work, including an appearance on Lee Sora's "Propose" show, they displayed their multiple abilities: Eugene demonstrated her piano playing, while Bada and Shoo sung together.
-Eventually, the singles "I'm Your Girl" (which had future Shinhwa members Eric Mun and Andy Lee rapping in the introduction) and "Oh, My Love!" became huge hits for S.E.S., and they quickly became one of the top-selling groups in K-Pop.
+Eventually, the singles "('Cause) I'm Your Girl" (which had future Shinhwa members Eric Mun and Andy Lee rapping in the introduction) and "Oh, My Love" became huge hits for S.E.S., and they quickly became one of the top-selling groups in K-pop.

-Their second album, Sea & Eugene & Shoo, was released in 1998.
-The single "Dreams Come True", a cover of Finnish group Nylon Beat's "Rakastuin mä looseriin" ("Like a Fool"), became a hit along with "너를 사랑해 (I Love You)".
-Eventually, the album sold over 650,000 copies.
-Meguriau Sekai, a Japanese album, was released in the same year.
-In between their Korean albums, S.E.S. continued to release Japanese singles and albums, but those were never as widely received as their Korean works.
+Their second studio album, Sea & Eugene & Shoo, was released in November 1998.
+The album saw commercial success, selling over 650,000 copies.
+The single "Dreams Come True", a cover of Finnish group Nylon Beat's "Rakastuin mä looseriin" ("Like a Fool"), became a hit along with "I Love You".
+Both singles ranked at number one on the music program charts in South Korea for multiple weeks, including three consecutive weeks on Music Bank.
+The group won several awards for the album, including Top Popular Artist at the 1998 MBC Music Festival.

+During the same year, S.E.S. made their debut in the Japanese market with the release of the single "Meguriau Sekai".
+It was released under VAP Records on October 21, 1998.
+It peaked at number 37 on the Oricon Singles Chart and sold over 13,000 copies.
+A remix version of "('Cause) I'm Your Girl" was released as the group's second single in Japan on December 10, 1998, and also contained remixes of "Meguriau Sekai", "Believe in Love", and "Oh, My Love".